islamsamy214/learning-kubernetes/README.md

 - A service can be accessed through a command: `kubectl get service <service-name>` or `kubectl get svc <service-name>`
 - A service can be accessed through a command: `kubectl describe service <service-name>` or `kubectl describe svc <service-name>`
 - A service can be accessed through a command: `kubectl get endpoints <service-name>` or `kubectl get ep <service-name>`

+### Ingress
+- An ingress is used to expose an application running in a pod to the outside world.
+- An ingress can be created or updated through a yaml file: `kubectl apply -f ingress.yaml`
+- An ingress can be deleted through a command: `kubectl delete ingress <ingress-name>`
+- An ingress can be accessed through a command: `kubectl get ingress <ingress-name>`
+- An ingress can be detailed through a command: `kubectl describe ingress <ingress-name>`
+- An ingress can be accessed through a command: `kubectl get ingress <ingress-name> -o yaml`
+  #### Note:
+    - An ingress controller is used to manage the ingress resources in a cluster, through a controller like Nginx, Traefik, or HAProxy.
+    - An ingress rule is used to define the routing rules for the ingress controller, through a rule like a path, a host, or a service.
+    - Ingress servicePort: 80 should match the Service's port: 80
+    - nodePort: 30080 is used when accessing the service externally via node IPs and is not used by the Ingress, so you can comment it out.

 ### Environment Variables